RyGoy/Security-Of-The-Person/README.md

 ---

-This is on git-hub so it can't be deleted, If this repo looks "mysterious" I [promise](https://legal-dictionary.thefreedictionary.com/Promise) its just because you're lazy and/or stupid.
+This is on github so it can't be deleted, If this repo looks "mysterious" I [promise](https://legal-dictionary.thefreedictionary.com/Promise) its just because you're lazy and/or stupid.